Shop Subscribe

 Teacher Life

-5 Ways to Organize Your Teacher’s Desk
+5 Ways to Organize the Teacher’s Desk

 Prioritizing Your Paperwork

-With so many papers making their way onto your desk each day, having some kind of filing system in place is a must.
 A good way to organize and file your papers is to have separate trays for different priorities and tasks.
 For example, you might have separate trays for homework that needs to be graded, homework that needs to be handed back, and papers that need to be filed.

 Relocate Your Decorations

-All those adorable photo frames and other desk decor you’ve accumulated over the years are nice to look at, but they can also take away from the working space you have on your desk.
-Consider moving all of your desk decorations to the top of a nearby filing cabinet, hanging shelf above your desk, or separate table.
+Consider moving your desk decorations to the top of a nearby filing cabinet, hanging shelf above your desk, or separate table.
 This will maximize your workspace without making you get rid of those prized possessions.

 Take Time for Labeling

-A label machine is a teacher’s best friend for a number of reasons.
-For starters, labeling different parts of your desk (drawers, bins, files, etc.) is a great way to stay organized.
-However, labeling is also a lifesaver for those situations where you need to bring in a substitute teacher.
-Having everything clearly labeled will help your sub know where everything is, which will keep the classroom operating more smoothly in your absence.
+However, labeling is also a lifesaver when you need to bring in a substitute teacher.
+Having everything clearly labeled will help your substitute know where everything is, keeping the classroom operating more efficiently in your absence.

 Stick to the Essentials